 Up until this point, I have not mentioned any of the side dishes available for the burgers in the Top 25 list.
 There’s a reason for that.
 No side dish can hold a candle or is even a better companion to its burger than the fresh-cut fries from Blue Collar.

 CHEFS ON THE RUN

 BURGER BEAST’s Top 25 🍔s: #14 Chefs on the Run

 Let’s take a moment to take in the majesty of the Chef La Burger (Provolone cheese, grilled red onions, hot pastrami & creole mustard) from Chefs on the Run.

-Now, that your mind is settled…when are you driving over there to eat one?
+When are you driving over there to eat one?
 It should be a crime if you’ve never had one.

 *Winner of the 2017 Hamburger House Party People’s Choice Award

 10 E Mowry Drive